 Sophie Hollingsworth: Female Chiefs of Maewo Island

-Sophie Hollingsworth and her team are carrying the WINGS World Quest flag on an expedition to Maewo Island, located within the Pacific Island Nation of Vanuatu, during which they will observe a multi-day festival featuring the women chiefs of the island.
+Sophie Hollingsworth and her team are carryied the WINGS World Quest flag on an expedition to Maewo Island, located within the Pacific Island Nation of Vanuatu, during which they observed a multi-day festival featuring the women chiefs of the island.

 The women are seeking to gain official status as part of the Vanuatu National Council of Chiefs, which they have previously been denied.

-Hollingsworth is meeting and interviewing these women chiefs to learn about their customs and ceremonies.
-During the festival, the women will demonstrate their practices and powers, undertake grade promotions, engage in traditional dancing and perform secret ceremonies, including the use of black and white magic.
-Afterward, Hollingsworth will visit nearby villages to learn more about both female and male chiefs.
+Hollingsworth met and interviewed these women chiefs to learn about their customs and ceremonies.
+During the festival, the women demonstrated their practices and powers, undertook grade promotions, engaged in traditional dancing and performed secret ceremonies, including the use of black and white magic.
+Hollingsworth also visited nearby villages to learn more about both female and male chiefs.